arthurshmidt/BlogApp/posts/webserver.md

 ## OS setup

+This is fairly simple process.
+The Debian installer works very well.
+Since this is a just a server, I do not need any graphical front end, thus I installed just the basic install.

+### Setting up the Static IP

+Once the basic install was completed, I had to create the static ip so that I could direct my firewall routing to the correct computer.

+In the /etc/network/interfaces file modified the following:

+	> # The primary network interface
+	> allow-hotplug eth0
+	> iface eth0 inet dhcp

+to become:

+	> # The primary network interface
+	> allow-hotplug eth0
+	> iface eth0 inet static
+	>	address 192.168.1.2
+	> 	gateway 192.168.1.1
+	> 	netmask 255.255.255.0
+	> 	network 192.168.1.0
+	>	broadcast 192.168.1.255

 ## Preping the Apache webserver

 In order to prep the web server we need to configure apache to accept Flask.
 This